Bilawal Bhutto Zardari: Terrorism

-On 18 February 2018, while addressing a function in Washington, Bhutto Zardari said that there is a growing increase in terrorism in Pakistan and that democracy can win over extremism, but the biggest battle is of ideologies.
+On 18 February 2018, while addressing a function in Washington, Bilawal Zardari said that there is a growing increase in terrorism in Pakistan and that democracy can win over extremism, but the biggest battle is of ideologies.
 "The battle is between modernity and extremism."

-Bhutto Zardari has also repeatedly criticized the government's resistance to implementing the National Action Plan, which he deems resistance to democracy and peace in the nation.
+Bilawal Zardari has also repeatedly criticized the government's resistance to implementing the National Action Plan, which he deems resistance to democracy and peace in the nation.
 He has also demanded the removal of three federal ministers accusing them of having connections with banned militant outfits.
-On 7 March 2019, during a provincial council meeting, Bhutto Zardari said, "I demand a joint parliamentary committee for implementation of National Action Plan and removal of all three federal ministers for their connection with extremist organisations.
+On 7 March 2019, during a provincial council meeting, Bilawal Zardari said, "I demand a joint parliamentary committee for implementation of National Action Plan and removal of all three federal ministers for their connection with extremist organisations.
 If our demands are not met, we will not support the government anymore."

-In a 2025 interview with Al Jazeera, Bhutto Zardari stated that Pakistan had no objection to extraditing individuals such as Hafiz Saeed and Masood Azhar to India as a confidence-building measure, provided New Delhi showed willingness to cooperate.
+In a 2025 interview with Al Jazeera, Bilawal Zardari stated that Pakistan had no objection to extraditing individuals such as Hafiz Saeed and Masood Azhar to India as a confidence-building measure, provided New Delhi showed willingness to cooperate.
 He claimed Pakistan was ready to extradite "individuals of concern" as part of a broader dialogue on terrorism, but simultaneously cited legal and procedural obstacles.
-Despite both Saeed and Azhar being proscribed under Pakistan’s National Counter Terrorism Authority (NACTA), Bhutto Zardari argued that prosecuting them for cross-border terrorism was difficult.
+Despite both Saeed and Azhar being proscribed under Pakistan’s National Counter Terrorism Authority (NACTA), Bilawal Zardari argued that prosecuting them for cross-border terrorism was difficult.
 He further dismissed India's firm stance on pursuing terrorists as a “new abnormal,” stating it did not serve the interests of either country.
-Bhutto Zardari faced strong criticism from the Pakistan Tehreek-e-Insaf (PTI) following his remarks suggesting that Pakistan could extradite “individuals of concern” to India as a confidence-building measure.
+Bilawal Zardari faced strong criticism from the Pakistan Tehreek-e-Insaf (PTI) following his remarks suggesting that Pakistan could extradite “individuals of concern” to India as a confidence-building measure.
 PTI Central Information Secretary Sheikh Waqas Akram condemned the statement as undermining national security and appeasing a "hostile neighbour", calling him an “immature political child” and accusing him of lacking understanding of regional geopolitics.
 Akram argued that such proposals compromised Pakistan’s sovereignty and contradicted the legacy of the Pakistan Peoples Party, particularly on the Kashmir issue.
-He further criticized Bhutto Zardari’s political credibility and called for a leadership change within the party.
-Talha Saeed, son of Hafiz Saeed, condemned Bhutto Zardari remarks on the possible extradition of Pakistani citizens to India, calling them contrary to state policy and national interest, and defended his father by asserting that none of his actions were against Pakistan.
+He further criticized Bilawal Zardari’s political credibility and called for a leadership change within the party.
+Talha Saeed, son of Hafiz Saeed, condemned Bilawal Zardari remarks on the possible extradition of Pakistani citizens to India, calling them contrary to state policy and national interest, and defended his father by asserting that none of his actions were against Pakistan.